-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+This notice describes how personal information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-This Notice is effective as of: April 15, 2013
+This Notice is effective as of: March 8, 2021

-This notice describes our policies related to the use of the records of your care generated by Inspera Health.
-With some exceptions, we use or disclose only portions of your health information that are necessary to satisfy the need for which the information is being used or disclosed.
+This notice describes our policies related to the use of the records of your participation in our program generated by Inspera Health.
+With some exceptions, we use or disclose only portions of your personal information that are necessary to satisfy the need for which the information is being used or disclosed.

 Privacy Contact.
 If you have any questions about this policy or your rights, please contact the Inspera Health Privacy Officer at email@example.com.

 Under Illinois and federal law, information about you may be disclosed without your consent in the following circumstances: